 How We Assess Student Performance

 Schools have a menu of assessments they can choose from based on their needs.
 Benchmark and interim assessments are given periodically throughout the year and happen “in the middle learning”.
-Some interim assessments that may be used in District 49 include but are not limited to: Acadience Reading, Acadience Math, Scholastic Math Inventory, Scholastic Reading Inventory and Aimsweb Plus.
+Some interim assessments that may be used in District 49 include but are not limited to: Acadience Reading, Acadience Math, Star 360, and Aimsweb Plus.

 More frequent and informal assessments for District 49 include: progress monitoring, class assignments and teacher made assessments.
 Assessment happens all day, every day in instruction through things like questioning, checks for understanding, exit tickets and quizzes.